bhargavi1poyekar/fetch_goldbar/README.md

         docker run -it --name mygoldbarapp goldbar-app

-    If you want to also run the unittests.
+    If you want to also run the unit tests.

         docker run -it --name mygoldbarapp goldbar-app bash